 #6 Irish House of Parliament

-In the year 1800, however, it was inside the building that the parliament voted (under bribery and threat of King George III) to abolish itself in order to unite Ireland and Britain under as the United Kingdom of Great Britain and Ireland.
+In 1800, it was here that parliament voted (under bribery and threat of King George III) to abolish itself in order to unite as the United Kingdom of Great Britain and Ireland.
 It was a relationship that only lasted 22 years.

 One odd thing to note about the building is the absence of windows.
-While there are places for windows, glass panes were never installed as there was a Window Tax that would have driven up the cost.
+While there are places for them, glass panes were never installed.
+This was due to a ‘window tax’ that would have driven up the cost!

 #7 O’Connell Street and The Spire

-The street is named after the influential Daniel O’Connell (who is called The Liberator for his part in the Catholic Emancipation and his efforts to repeal the 1800 Act of Union).
+The street is named after Daniel O’Connell.
+He’s known as The Liberator for his part in the Catholic Emancipation and his efforts to repeal the 1800 Act of Union.
 His statue stands at the north end of the bridge.

 #8 River Liffey and the Ha’Penny Bridge

 The next sight on our free Dublin Tour is the River Liffey.
-The river runs through the center of Dublin, dividing the city into north and south.
-The river has been an important part of the city’s trade since the time of the Vikings.
+The waterway runs through the center of Dublin, dividing the city into north and south.

-Every Dublin itinerary should include one or two stops at a traditional pub!
-The energetic Temple Bar District on the south side of the river is chock-full of Irish pubs, restaurants and tourist shops – and is one of the Dublin areas most visited by tourists.
+Every Dublin, Ireland vacation should include a few stops at a traditional pub!
+The energetic Temple Bar District is chock-full of Irish pubs, restaurants and tourist shops.

-Enter the district through the Merchant’s Arch, directly across from Ha’Penny Bridge and turn right onto Temple Bar.
-It’s fun to simply roam, but Temple Bar Street is not to be missed!
+Enter the neighborhood through the Merchant’s Arch, directly across from Ha’Penny Bridge and turn right onto Temple Bar.
+While it’s fun to simply roam, Temple Bar Street is not to be missed!

 #10 Dame Street Dublin and The Olympia Theater

-The next stop on our free tour of Dublin is Dame Street, a major thoroughfare through the heart of Dublin City Centre.
-Lined with a mishmash of architectural styles, the street is home to numerous banking institutions, restaurants and shops.
+The next stop is Dame Street, a major thoroughfare through the heart of Dublin City Centre.
+Lined with a mishmash of architectural styles, it’s home to numerous restaurants and shops.

-That said, the still-operating Olympia Theater is, perhaps, the most prominent landmark on the street.
-Opened in 1879, The Olympia Theater is the premier theater and concert hall in the Dublin city center.
+That said, the Olympia Theater is the most prominent landmark on the street.
+Opened in 1879, the venue is the premier theater and concert hall in the city.

 The stage has seen a slew of famous acts from Charlie Chaplin to Mumford & Sons.
-The theater underwent a major overhaul in the 1970s and the original iron and glass awning had to be completely restored after a truck crashed into it in 2004.
-For more about the history – and upcoming events – visit the official website.
+The theater underwent a major overhaul in the 1970s and the original iron and glass awning was completely restored after a truck crashed into it in 2004.

 #11 Dublin City Hall